-If you are the sole owner of an unincorporated trade or business, you must report business income and expenses on Schedule C or C-EZ (Form 1040).
-If you own more than one business, or if you and your spouse have separate businesses, you must file a separate Schedule C or C-EZ for each one.
+If you are the sole owner of an unincorporated trade or business, you must report business income and expenses on Schedule C (Form 1040) or Schedule C-EZ (Form 1040).
+If you own more than one business, or if you and your spouse have separate businesses, you must file a separate Schedule C or Schedule C-EZ for each business.

-Samples of Schedule C and Schedule SE for Kathleen Woods, are illustrated on the following pages.
+Samples of Schedule C and Schedule SE for Kathleen Woods are illustrated on the following pages.
 (Amounts have been rounded to the nearest dollar.)